Putt-Putt and Fatty Bear, are they lost for ever?

 Space Quest with Roger Wilco

 ScummVM Main ScreenNO, don’t do that!
 Take a breath, there is a solution!
 It’s called ScummVM.
 It is a collection of game engine recreations that allow old point-and-click adventures to run on new computers and laptops.
 Even on other platforms and consoles than they were originally made for!
-You can, for instance, run a Windows version of Broken Sword on OS X, and… it is free!
+You can, for instance, run a Windows version of Broken Sword on macOS, and… it is free!
 Well, that’s nice, but how to do it?

 ScummVM on OS X1.
 Download ScummVM from here (http://www.scummvm.org) and install it on your fancy laptop.
 Pick the right one, for there are versions for numerous platforms.
 For Windows, there is an installer version.